zyzyx02/LLMemotions/README.md

 pip install -r requirements.txt
 ```

+## Full Simulation

+The full-scale simulation used in the paper can be executed with:

+python src/LLMemotions_full.py

+Executing this file only starts one simulation.
+Make sure to adjust the parameters beforehand in the code.
+Also note that this may require significant computational resources and runtime.

 ## Running the Sanity-Check Simulation

 A reduced-scale version of the simulation (52 days/year, fewer agents and years) is provided to enable fast replication:

-python src/simulate_sanity_52.py
+python src/LLMemotions_multiple_reduced.py

 This script generates separate CSV log files for baseline and trauma conditions using fixed random seeds.

-## Full Simulation

-The full-scale simulation used in the paper can be executed with:

-python src/simulate_full.py

-Note that this may require significant computational resources and runtime.
+It is also possible to change the simulation parameters as you like.

 ## Datasets